 This course is aimed at students who enjoy active participation, working in groups and experiencing a variety of adventure activities.
-Along the way students will learn the necessary skills required when camping, such as camp cooking, erecting tents and simple navigation.
+Throughout the year, students will learn the necessary skills required when camping, such as camp cooking, erecting tents and simple navigation.